Many breeders question the validity of DNA testing and it is not mandatory to do this. There is not any evidence that DNA testing is 100% accurate.

 The Dermoid Cysts appear on the back in front of and behind the "Ridge" (hairline with opposite growth).
 They develop embryonic from an imperfect or incomplete separation of skin and spinal cord.
 If the connection to the spinal canal and spinal cord remains, this can lead to hindquarters paralysis and hyperesthesia (hypersensitivity), infections also cause changes (meningitis, myelitis).

 With the Dermoid Sinus (Ridge Gene Test):

-Dominant inheritance means that if a puppy inherited ridge gene just from one parent, ridge is present on the puppy´s back.
-Dog with one ridge gene is called heterozygote (R/r).
-If a dog inherited ridge gene from both parents, then it is called dominant homozygote (R/R).
-However, in the litter there may be ridgeless puppies (r/r).
+The Ridge gene is represented by 'R'.
+Dominant inheritance means that if a puppy has the ridge gene from both parents, homozygote (R/R).
+If a puppy inherited the ridge gene from just from one parent, the ridge is present on the puppy´s back and is called heterozygote (R/r).
+Then if a puppy does not have any ridge gene then it will be ridgeless (r/r).
 Ridgeless puppies are born to two heterozygotes (male and female dog with only one ridge gene).
 Statistically, in a litter of two heterozygotes there will be born 25% ridgeless puppies .

 Dermatologic - Associated with the skin